PayString/rfcs/src/spec/payid-easy-checkout.md

 be used to complete a payment.

 Payment receivers who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery server to obtain a PayID Easy Checkout URL.
-Digital wallets and PayID server operators who wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this paper in all PayID Easy Checkout Discovery responses.
+PayID servers that wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this paper in all PayID Easy Checkout Discovery responses.